Mahemadavad Kheda Road railway station

 Mahemadavad Kheda Road railway station is a railway station on the Western Railway network in the state of Gujarat, India.
-Mahemadavad Kheda Road railway station is 18 km far away from Nadiad railway station.
-Passenger, MEMU and few Express/Superfast trains halt at Mahemadavad Kheda Road railway station.
+This Station Connects to Kheda City and Mahemdavad Town.
+Mhemadavad Kheda Road railway station is 18km from Nadiad railway station.
+Passenger, MEMU, and a few Express/Superfast trains halt at Mahemadavad Kheda Road railway station.
 This railway station's nearest city is Kheda.

-Mahemadavad is well known for Shri Siddhivinayak Devsthan situated near bank of Vatrak river.
+Mahemadavad is well known for Shri Siddhivinayak Devsthan, situated near the bank of the Vatrak River.